Samara Weaving

 Samara Weaving (born 23 February 1992) is an Australian actress and model.
-She gained attention for her work in Australian television, appearing on the series Out of the Blue (2008) and receiving an AACTA Award nomination for playing Indi Walker on the soap opera Home and Away (2009–2013).
-She appeared in a recurring role in the first season of the series Ash vs Evil Dead (2015).
+She began her career in Australian television with starring roles in the series Out of the Blue (2008) and the soap opera Home and Away (2009–2013), then made her film debut in the crime film Mystery Road (2013).

-Weaving starred in the horror films Mayhem and The Babysitter, and received ensemble awards for the drama film Three Billboards Outside Ebbing, Missouri (all 2017).
-She gained wide recognition for leading the dark comedy horror film Ready or Not (2019), which established her as a scream queen and leading actress.
-She also starred in the sci-fi film Bill & Ted Face the Music, the horror comedy film The Babysitter: Killer Queen (both 2020), the slasher film Scream VI (2023), the action horror film Azrael (2024), and the thriller film Borderline (2025).
+Weaving achieved wider recognition as a scream queen, starring in the comedy horror films Ready or Not (2019) and its sequel Ready or Not 2: Here I Come (2026).
+She also starred in the horror films, Mayhem (2017), The Babysitter (2017), The Babysitter: Killer Queen (2020) and Scream VI (2023); the comedy films, Bill & Ted Face the Music (2020) and The Valet (2022); and the thriller films, Carolina Caroline (2025) and Over Your Dead Body (2026).

 Early life

-Weaving was born in Adelaide on 23 February 1992, the daughter of an English father, Simon Weaving, and Maltese mother, Helena Bezzina.
-She grew up in Singapore, Fiji, Australia, and Indonesia.
-Her father is a filmmaker and lecturer at the University of Newcastle in Newcastle, New South Wales, as well as the artistic director of the Canberra International Film Festival.
-Her mother is an art therapist who teaches museum studies at the University of Newcastle.
+Weaving was born to Simon Weaving—a filmmaker and lecturer at the University of Newcastle in Newcastle, New South Wales and artistic director of the Canberra International Film Festival—and Helena Bezzina, an art therapist who teaches museum studies at the University of Newcastle.
+She grew up in Australia, Singapore, Fiji and Indonesia.
 Her younger sister, Morgan, is also an actress; their uncle is actor Hugo Weaving.

-Weaving and her family moved to Canberra in 2005, and she attended Canberra Girls Grammar School.
+Weaving and her family moved to Canberra in 2005 and she attended Canberra Girls Grammar School.
 She became vice drama captain and appeared in various school and theatre productions.
+In interviews, Weaving said watching Pirates of the Caribbean in Malta at age 12 inspired her to get into acting; according to the Australian Daily Telegraph in 2013, Weaving was rumoured to be meeting with casting directors and had reportedly been shortlisted for a role in Pirates of the Caribbean: Dead Men Tell No Tales.